egberts/bind9_parser/README.md

 original file containing such annotation.

 It is all about extracting the settings.
-Writing it back out into a `named.conf`-style file has become a secondary goal here because too many passive security tools awaits those settings.
+Writing it back out into a `named.conf`-style file has become a secondary goal here because too many passive security tools awaits this (pending) outputter() feature.

 # Python  Design